paul-grozav/source.paul.grozav.info/kb/other.md

 # List all machines(with id, name and state - running or shut off):
 virsh list --all

-# Stop vm by name
+# Stop vm by name - will send a gracefully shutdown signal
 virsh shutdown vm1

+# Force stop VM by name - Immediately terminate the VM.
+No chance to react.
+Cuts power.
+virsh destroy vmx4

 # Start vm by name
-virsh start vq6
+virsh start vt6

 # Edit VM config
 virsh edit vm1